IBS and Alcohol

 Alcohol also interferes with the activity of the muscles surrounding the stomach and the small intestine, altering the mobility and the transit time of food through the gut.
 The longer the food stays in the gut, the more gas will accumulate, leading to bloating and abdominal discomfort.

 Alcohol consumption also increases sensitivity to foods that have high sugar content, promoting loose bowel movements.
-It can also cause the nutrients from foods to be poorly absorbed and therefore malabsorbtion and malnutrition develop when alcohol in consumed in excess over a long period of time.
+It can also cause the nutrients from foods to be poorly absorbed and therefore malabsorption and malnutrition develop when alcohol is consumed in excess over a long period.